 The best free apps to help you study better

-Juggling different subjects, exams, opens in a new tab and assignments can feel like a challenge, particularly if you are an international student also tackling the stress of moving to a new country!
+Juggling different subjects, exams and assignments can feel like a challenge, particularly if you are an international student also tackling the stress of moving to a new country!

 Staying focused and feeling organised can be a lot easier when you have the right tools and strategies.
-There is an entire range of creative and easy-to-use apps specially designed to help you coordinate your tasks, take notes, and feel productive while you study, opens in a new tab.
+There is an entire range of creative and easy-to-use apps specially designed to help you coordinate your tasks, take notes, and feel productive while you study.

-These are six of the best free apps - guaranteed to help you navigate your busy student schedule and help you study better., opens in a new tab
+These are six of the best free apps - guaranteed to help you navigate your busy student schedule and help you study better.

 1. Microsoft To Do

-If you are the type of person with old to-do lists scribbled on paper and stuck around the house, the Microsoft To Do, opens in a new tab app might be exactly what you need.
+If you are the type of person with old to-do lists scribbled on paper and stuck around the house, the Microsoft To Do app might be exactly what you need.

 Microsoft To Do allows you to create files for each subject and drag tasks onto a daily checklist.
 Crossing off each item is satisfying and any task left incomplete will be stored, so you never need to worry about missing something urgent.

-Microsoft To Do is available for download on Google Play, opens in a new tab, Windows, opens in a new tab or the Apple Store, opens in a new tab
+Microsoft To Do is available for download on Google Play, Windows or the Apple Store.

 2. Trello

 If you have ever done a group assignment, you will know that a disorganised team can become a serious headache.
-The Trello, opens in a new tab app is an absolute lifesaver, allowing you to allocate work to different group members and preventing tasks from slipping through the cracks.
+The Trello app is an absolute lifesaver, allowing you to allocate work to different group members and preventing tasks from slipping through the cracks.

 Trello allows you to track your team’s progress, plan milestones, and easily update notes during and after your meetings.

-You can find Trello online on the Apple Store, opens in a new tab, Google Play, opens in a new tab, or Windows, opens in a new tab
+You can find Trello online on the Apple Store, Google Play, or Windows.

 3. Grammarly